hr98w/inzoi-guide/docs/faq/money-cheat.md

 # inZOI Money Cheat

-Learn how to instantly boost your Meow balance in inZOI using the official money cheat feature.
+Learn how to instantly boost your Meow balance in inZOI using the official money cheat code.
 This developer-approved method helps players overcome early-game financial challenges.

 ## Using the Money Cheat
 ![money cheat](/doc/faq/money-cheat.png)